EC528-Fall-2025/Viz-TrinoFed/README.md

 - Revisit any query in the history
 - Hover or click nodes to view connector metadata, execution time, and error messages.
 - Use **color-coded statuses** for quick readability:
-  - 🟢 Green = successfully running
+  - 🟢 Green = successfully run
   - 🟡 Yellow = slow or high latency
   - 🔴 Red = error
-  - 🔵 Blue = sucessfully run
+  - 🔵 Blue = unknown
   - ⚪ White = queued

 ---